pmlmodelling/nctoolkit/docs/source/parallel.rst

 Telling nctoolkit it will be run in parallel tells it to switch to using a type of list that can be safely added to in parallel.

-We can use multiprocessing to do the following: take all of the files in folder foo, do a bunch of things to them, then save the results in a new
+We can use multiprocessing on Linux or multiprocess on macOS to do the following: take all of the files in folder foo, do a bunch of things to them, then save the results in a new
 folder: